supreet11agrawal/Proposal/Proposal.md

         # marginal distribution defined here
 ```

-In this period, I would also like to work upon [`JointRV`](https://github.com/sympy/sympy/blob/master/sympy/stats/joint_rv_types.py#L22).
-As of now, the set for each component for a `JointRV` is equal to the Real set, which can not be changed.
-Work will be done on adding support for custom sets which the users can provide.

 #### Stage 3
 ---

 I would start working on stochastic distributions in this period.
-A new file `stochastic.py` will contain all the different types of stochastic processes.
+A new file `stochastic_types.py` will contain all the different types of stochastic processes.

 For each different process, there will be a different class which stores different information related to the process in the form of objects.
 I will start with Markov chains during this stage.